fal-ai/dbt-fal/README.md

 # Why are we building this?
 We think `dbt` is great because it empowers data people to get more done with the tools that they are already familiar with.

-`dbt`'s SQL only design is very powerful, but if you ever want to get out of SQL-land and get into Python-land for any reason, you will have a hard time.
+`dbt`'s SQL only design is very powerful, but if you ever want to get out of SQL-land and connect to external services or get into Python-land for any reason, you will have a hard time.
 We built `fal` to enable Python workloads (sending alerts to Slack, building predictive models, pushing data to non-data warehose destinations and more) **right within `dbt`**.

+This library will form the basis of our attempt to more comprehensively enable **data science workloads** downstream of dbt.
+And because having reliable data pipelines is the most important ingredient in building predictive analytics, we are building a library that integrates really well with dbt.

 # How it works?
 Here we describe how `fal` works.